-The Southwest Commitment
+The Southwest Commitment: Statement of Doctrine

 (Formulated by a committee appointed by the President in 1979)

 For more than a century Southwest Baptist University has been a community of trustees, faculty, staff, and students united in an experience of learning and living.
 At this time, we affirm our heritage and commit ourselves anew to Christian higher education.